HopC-HopC/CRM_Bookings/README.md

   <li>solve a problem: lack of relevant options for CRM and booking systems for companies operating in this sector.</li>
 </ol>

 <p>It's safe to say that some of the code is not as elegant as I would have liked, and if I were to start again it would be much more clean.
+This was a learning process, and my understanding improved over weeks/months of work.
 Some of the .py files are far too large and there is repetition of code for a number of views/routes which I would ideally clean up.</p>

 <h2>Comments and docs</h2>